 Far from being silenced, Ismayilova expanded her work after this ordeal and began advocating for the rights of Azerbaijani human rights defenders, several of whom were arrested in the summer of 2014.
 Ismayilova became one of the few individuals who continued to raise the issue of political prisoners and provided their families with much-needed support.
 For her continued outspoken criticism of the president and his close circle, Ismayilova was arrested on December 5, 2014, and was initially detained on trumped-up charges of causing a former colleague to attempt suicide.
 The colleague later publicly acknowledged that he had been forced to testify against Ismayilova by high-level officials at the Baku City Prosecutor’s Office and the Ministry of National Security.
 Her arrest came one day after the head of the Presidential Administration of Azerbaijan, Ramiz Mehdiyev, published a 60-page statement naming Ismayilova as a public enemy for her journalistic work supposedly targeting the government.

 On February 15, 2015, three months after her arrest, Ismayilova was formally charged with embezzlement, illegal business practices, tax evasion and abuse of power, which happened to mirror the crimes committed by President Aliyev and his family as exposed through her journalism.
 Ismayilova was found guilty and sentenced to 7.5 years in prison in September 2015.
 Her imprisonment was heavily condemned by major international human rights organisations, with Amnesty International listing her as a prisoner of conscience.
 After an international campaign, Ismayilova was finally released on May 25, 2016, after spending 1.5 years in prison.
-While Azerbaijan’s Supreme Court decided to commute her sentence to a 3.5-year suspended term, the Ministry of Justice nevertheless imposed travel restrictions on Ismayilova, who is still forbidden from traveling abroad.
-Ismayilova’s attempts to get the travel ban lifted to be able to attend international events have been rejected by local courts.
+While Azerbaijan’s Supreme Court decided to commute her sentence to a 3.5-year suspended term, the Ministry of Justice nevertheless imposed travel restrictions on Ismayilova, consequently forbidding her from travelling abroad.
+Ismayilova’s attempts to get the travel ban lifted to be able to attend international events was rejected by local courts until its expiration in 2021.

 Keeping independent journalism alive in Azerbaijan